 Pinch me.
 I'm still dreaming.

-This is our promotional trailer for the 2017 Newcasltle Hoppings, Europe's biggest travelling funfair.
-Released through the Newcastle Evening Chronicle's coverage, the video was seen by over 12000 people on the opening weekend alone.
+A promotional trailer for the 2017 Newcasltle Hoppings, Europe's biggest travelling funfair.
+Released through the Newcastle Evening Chronicle, the video was seen by over 12000 people on the opening weekend alone.

 Keywords: rock, instrumental, electronica